 NOTE For example, a person property can be night shift and its value would be available, and a person property can be exposure hours available and its value would be 4.

-Person properties may include the current availability of a person and other current information, such as location and assigned activity, and the unit of measure of the current A person property may be tested by the execution of a qualification test specification with test results exchanged in a qualification test result.
+Person properties may include the current availability of a person and other current information, such as location and assigned activity, and the unit of measure of the current information.

+A person property may be tested by the evaluation of a test specification with test results exchanged in a test result.

 Person properties may contain nested person properties.

 Table 33 lists the relationship roles of the person property.
 Table 34 lists the attributes of the person property.